Last updated on September 9th, 2022

 The pancreas releases insulin that regulates blood sugar levels.
 Any damage to the pancreas decreases insulin production leading to diabetes.

-We often get confused with endocrinologist and diabetologist.
-But in actual the basic difference is that endocrinologists are trained physicians who can treat any problem related to the endocrine gland while on the other hand diabetologists are trained physician who only treats people who are suffering from early or higher stages of diabetes.
+We often get confused with endocrinologists and diabetologists.
+But in actuality, the basic difference is that endocrinologists are trained physicians who can treat any problem related to the endocrine gland while on the other hand diabetologists are trained physician who only treats people who are suffering from early or higher stages of diabetes.

 Endocrinologists are specialists who specialize in the body’s endocrine system, glands, and hormones.
 Thus, they are the ones who understand the functioning of each gland, the way they make hormones, the metabolism of the body, and the changes in the body due to the changes in the levels of the hormones.